codekandis/phlags/README.md

 * all declared constants are an `unsigned integer`
 * all constants are a power of 2
-* there's no duplicates of any of the constant values
+* there is no duplicates of any of the constant values
-* there's no missing values, e. g. a flagable with a flags set `1, 2, 8` ist invalid, while the flag `4` is missing
+* there is no missing values, e. g. a flagable with a flags set `1, 2, 8` ist invalid, while the flag `4` is missing

 If the flagable does not pass the validation an [`InvalidFlagableException`][srclink-invalid-flagable-exception] will be thrown and you can retreive an array of detailed error messages of the validation.